Communications/public relations staff

 Working in communications could be

-internal - making sure that staff are consulted and understand the strategic direction of the organisation
+internal - making sure that staff are consulted and engaged on what is happening at the organisation

-external - communicating with and consulting the local and national media, politicians, other organisations and members of the public
+external - communicating with and consulting the local and national media, politicians, other organisations and the public

 You'll use many different types of communication including